Traveling With Pets

 |Classic Plus, Classic, & Economy

 - When traveling with a pet in the cabin, we recommend that you make advance reservations on the phone with Frontier Reservations by calling 800-432-1FLY (1359).
-Pets can't be booked online.
+Pets cannot be booked online.
 By calling, we can ensure availability and reserve space for your pet as no more than ten pet containers will be accepted per flight and no more than one pet container may be carried per person.
-We offer the same low fares with no ticketing fee through Frontier Reservations that we have on FlyFrontier.com.
+For travel with pets, we offer the same low fares with no ticketing fee through Frontier Reservations that we have on FlyFrontier.com.

 - Pets are accepted in cabin on all domestic Frontier flights and on international flights to and from Costa Rica, the Dominican Republic, and Mexico.
 Pets are not accepted on flights to and from Jamaica.